 Averted early in the game, when Artyom and Pavel are escaping from Reich together.
 Artyom takes a bullet, and Pavel has to pick him up and let Artyom lean on him as he drags both of them into a train car to make their escape.
 Once they are out of immediate danger, Pavel comments that Artyom would be probably be dead if not for the Ranger armor he was wearing.
 As it was, the bullet just knocked the wind out of him and stunned him a bit.

-Artyom gets one of these suits during the final battle.
-With it he can simply shrug off some of the hits he takes.
+Artyom gets to wear a similar set of armour during the final battle.
+With it, he can simply shrug off some of the hits he takes.
+Hans (the hero of the Reich mission) is also clad in armor even bigger than Artyom's, meaning only sniper fire and flamethrowers can truly damage him.

 Artistic License – Geography: While the subway stations are lovingly rendered with minor alterations from the source material (mostly to make them more spacious to accommodate more people and things for Artyom to interact with) and there are recognizable landmarks to remind you that this still is Moscow - just as in the first game - the aboveground sections are more blatant than the first game about inventing locations and places that don't accurately map to any area corresponding to the subway map shown in the loading screens.